Exact and mean-field analysis of the role of Hubbard interactions on flux driven circular current in a quantum ring

 When the extended e-e interaction $V$ is included along with $U$, the system energetically penalizes the simultaneous occupancy of nearest-neighbor sites.
 At low fillings, the presence of many empty sites allows electrons to avoid both double occupancy and nearest-neighbor repulsion, which stabilizes extended minima in $E_g(\phi)$.
 As the filling approaches half, the electrons can no longer fully avoid nearest-neighbor occupation, leading to a competition between the effects of $U$ and $V$.
 Consequently, the tendency of the system to settle into a local minimum is reduced, leading to a narrowing of its width.

 Inspecting the plots in the first three columns of each row, we clearly observe that the magnitude of $E_g$ increases as the interaction strengths are introduced.
 Specifically, for any value of the AB flux $\phi$, the magnitude of $E_g$ in the second column corresponding to $U=4$, $V=0$ is larger than that in the non-interacting case ($U=V=0$) shown in the first column.
 This magnitude increases further when the nearest-neighbor interaction $V$ is included along with $U$, as illustrated in the third column for the case $U=4$, $V=2$.
-The observed enhancement in the magnitude of $E_g$ with increasing $U$ and $V$ is consistent with the system Hamiltonian given in Eq.~(\ref{eqn1}), where the third and fourth terms on the right-hand side appear with positive coefficients.
+The observed enhancement in the magnitude of $E_g$, at any flux, with increasing $U$ and $V$ is consistent with the system Hamiltonian given in Eq.~\ref{eqn1}, where both interaction terms appear with positive coefficients.
 The on-site Hubbard interaction contributes through double occupancy, while the extended Hubbard interaction contributes through nearest-neighbor density correlations.
 Since these contributions originate from the flux-dependent many-body Hamiltonian, the resulting enhancement in $E_g$ becomes flux dependent, which is also evident from the presented $E_g$-$\phi$ plots.